natemacleod/watlink/README.md

 WatLink uses [Firebase](https://firebase.google.com) for its backend.
 Firebase is a backend-as-a-service tool (run by Google) that provides developers with a premade API to access authentication services, NoSQL databases, cloud storage, and more.
 It made creating the authentication and database systems much simpler.

 WatLink's UX uses some components from [PrimeVue](https://www.primefaces.org/primevue), a UI library designed for easy use with Vue's component-based structure.
-The components look relatively good out of the box, but it is unfortunately not very easy to customize their CSS.

 ## Dev Server Setup
 1. Use an editor with Vue support (I recommend VSCode with the Volar extension)